• About JacobBarlow.com

 Tags

-Carriage Houses, Downtown SLC, Historic Homes, NRHP, Salt Lake City, Salt Lake County, South Temple Historic District, utah
+Carriage Houses, Downtown SLC, Historic Homes, NRHP, oolite limestone, Salt Lake City, Salt Lake County, South Temple Historic District, utah

 Thomas Kearns Mansion and Carriage House

 The Utah Governor’s Mansion is the official residence of the Governor of Utah and family.
-It is located in the South Temple Historic District at 603 E. South Temple in Salt Lake City, Utah.
+It is located in the South Temple Historic District in the Avenues neighborhood at 603 East South Temple in Salt Lake City, Utah.

 Built 1900-1902 of Sanpete Limestone.